danielyxie/bitburner/doc/source/basicgameplay/hacking.rst

 security and your hacking skill level.
 Even if your hacking attempt is unsuccessful, you will still gain experience points.

-When you successfully hack a server.
-You steal a certain percentage of that server's total money.
+When you successfully hack a server, you steal a certain percentage of that server's total money.
 This percentage is, once again, determined by the server's security and your hacking skill level.
 The amount of money on a server is not limitless.
 So, if you constantly hack a server